grimsteel/homeassistant-daybetter-led-strip/README.md

 The LED strip doesn't actually publish any state information about its color or current effect, so Home Assistant will just show the last known state.

+The integration automatically applies color correction to get more accurate colors displayed on the LEDs.
+You can disable this in the integration options.

 **Screenshots:**

 <p float="left">